KEEN Clearwater CNX Review

 You are the best judge of your style, so take a look at the photos in this review and ask yourself if you'd be happy to wear these sandals around town as well as on the trail.
 Our testers were somewhat mixed on this sandal, but our lead tester found it hard to pair the Clearwater with anything other than hiking pants.
 The friends and family we surveyed were also less than enthusiastic about the look of this shoe.

-The Clearwater currently comes in seven colorways, mostly a mix of greys and blues, so you can choose a shade that will work best with your personal style.
+The Clearwater currently comes in quite a few colorways, mostly pretty neutral, so you can choose a shade that will work best with your personal style.